f5devcentral/f5-velos-training/docs/introduction.rst

 Customers will be able to migrate existing BIG-IP devices, or vCMP guests into a tenant running on VELOS.
 A tenant is conceptually similar to a vCMP guest on the VIPRION platform.
 Once inside the tenant, the management experience will be similar to the experience on existing BIG-IP platforms.
 The BIG-IP tenant will be managed just as a vCMP guest is managed today on VIPRION.
-The administrator can connect directly to the tenant’s GUI, CLI, or API and have the same experience as they have with their existing platforms.
+The administrator can connect directly to the tenant’s webUI, CLI, or API and have the same experience as they have with their existing platforms.

 In the future BIG-IP MA tenants will be able to be provisioned within the same chassis, which will allow customers to leverage the next generation of BIG-IP software side-by-side with the existing BIG-IP software.
 What will differ from an administrator’s perspective is the initial setup of the F5OS platform layer.
 We’ll look at some additional architecture differences between VELOS and VIPRION before getting into how to manage and monitor the new F5OS platform layer.